swent-sp-2024-event-radar/mvp-prd/template/1-overview.md

 # Overview

-*Maximum: 2 pages*

-*What is this project about?*
-- Event Radar is an app that helps to _easily_ facilitate connections with others
-- it allows users to discover and register for upcoming events in their area, and easily connect with friends they meet
-- it also allows event hosts to easily create and manage events, and even scan tickets for event goers
-- all of this is done through one all-purpose, unique QR code
-- emphasize building a local community

-*Describe succinctly and precisely its purpose.*
-- provides a one-stop shop to find events, connect with new friends, message people, and even host events
-- removes the barriers to creating connections after the event (by scanning QR codes to add friends, you no longer need to remember someone's name the next day.
-Simply go to the app and you'll find their information easily.)
-- this also encourages people to make live, in-person connections with others

-*Include a 3-sentence (max) elevator pitch.*
+Event Radar is an innovative app designed to effortlessly facilitate connections among individuals by streamlining event discovery, registration, and networking all into one place.
+It allows users to discover and register for upcoming events in their local area, enabling them to connect seamlessly with friends and new acquaintances they meet during the event.
+Event hosts can easily create and manage events, while also leveraging the app’s unique QR code system to scan tickets and enhance attendee engagement.
+By focusing on building a vibrant local community, Event Radar aims to revolutionize the way people interact and form connections in person.

+The primary purpose of Event Radar is to provide a one-stop solution for finding events, connecting with new friends, messaging people, and even hosting events.
+It eliminates the barriers to creating meaningful connections after events by using unique QR codes, allowing users to easily retrieve and remember contact information.
+This approach not only simplifies the process of networking but also encourages users to make live, in-person connections, fostering a stronger sense of community and engagement.

+Event Radar stands out with its seamless integration of various functionalities into a single platform.
+Users can effortlessly discover events based on their interests and location, register with ease, and instantly connect with others by scanning a simple QR code.
+For event hosts, the app provides robust tools to manage events efficiently, from ticketing to attendee tracking.
+This comprehensive approach ensures that both attendees and hosts have an enhanced, streamlined experience, promoting more dynamic and interactive events.

-Event Radar is a versatile app that simplifies event discovery, connection-making, and hosting.
-Find nearby events, register effortlessly, and connect instantly with new friends—all through one unique QR code.
-Whether you're attending or hosting, Event Radar is the ultimate tool for social networking and event coordination, streamlining connections before, during, and after any gathering.
+In summary, Event Radar is a versatile app that simplifies event discovery, connection-making, and hosting.
+Find nearby events, register effortlessly, and connect einstantly with new friends—all through one unique QR code.
+Whether you're attending or hosting, Event Radar is the ultimat tool for social networking and event coordination, streamlining connections before, during, and after any gathering.